Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/HOL/HOL-HDIBatchAnalysisAndPowerBI.md

  	![alt text](images/BatchAnalysis/batchAnalysisImg28.png "batchAnalysisImg28.png")

-# 8. Using Microsoft Power BI Online (Optional if you have Office 365 and Sharepoint access) #
+# 8. [Optional] Using Microsoft Power BI Online (Optional if you have Office 365 and Sharepoint access) #

 With the Power BI sites application, you can transform your SharePoint Online site into a more robust, dynamic location to share and find Excel reports, with a visual, interactive view tailored to BI.